Avaiga/taipy-getting-started-gui/step_03/ReadMe.md

 In *Taipy*, the `on_change()` function is a "special" function. **Taipy** will check if you created a function with this name and will use it.
 Whenever the state of a variable is modified, the *callback* function is called with three parameters:

-- state (the state object containing all the variables)
+- state (the state object containing all the variables);

-- The name of the modified variable
+- The name of the modified variable;

 - Its value.